Imran Khan - a leader whose cricketing career overshadowed his political journey | Law-Order

 - Pakistan

-Pakistan's cricketer-turned politician Imran Khan, who turned his shaky team into champions in the 1992 Cricket World Cup, failed to repeat the same charisma in politics where he was run out by a determined Opposition in the middle of his first innings.
+Pakistan's former cricketer Imran Khan, who turned his shaky team into world champions in the 1992, failed to repeat the same charisma in the murky world of politics where he was run out by a determined Opposition in the middle of his first innings after key allies and his own lawmakers deserted him.

 Khan, who effectively lost majority in the 342-member National Assembly, dissolved Parliament and called for fresh election on April 3 after the deputy speaker blocked a no-confidence motion against him.